SoftwareAG/universalmessaging-server-docker-samples/README.md

 This package makes the following assumptions:

 * You have some familiarity with the Docker technology.
-* You have Universal Messaging 10.3 or above installed on a 64-bit Linux machine using the Software AG installer.
+* You have Universal Messaging 10.3 installed on a 64-bit Linux machine using the Software AG installer.
 * All the latest available fixes installed for Universal Messaging Server and Template applications.
 * A Universal Messaging realm server instance has been created.